Whittier College is committed to eliminating cost and affordability as barriers to obtaining a college education.

 Whittier College awards a $2,000 scholarship to every student who wishes to study abroad through the Office of International Programs.
 With the choice to enroll in a traditional semester-long study abroad program or a short JanTerm faculty-led travel course, approximately 40% of Whittier's undergraduates are expanding their academic journey beyond Whittier and the United States.

-Created to support aspiring educators enrolled in the College's highly-respected Master of Arts in Education program, the Poet Educator Scholarship reduces out-of-pocket costs.
+Created to support aspiring educators enrolled in the College's highly-respected teaching credential or Master of Arts in Education program, the Poet Educator Scholarship reduces out-of-pocket costs.
 For decades, the program has prepared teachers and administrators to meet the diverse learning, cultural, and linguistic needs of K-12 students in Greater Los Angeles, Orange County, and the State of California.